lakonis/s_Revue20Vancouver/slides.md

 The project gathers a interesting partnership :

 1. It includes the two main francophone diffusion platforme for human science, OpenEdition and Erudit, as well as the agregator and search engine Isidore Science, dedicated to human sciences, which is a service offered by the french infrastructure Huma-Num.
 2. the project mobilze eight scholarly journals, who participate as expert in scholarly publishing, but also as a research field for observation and experimentation of publishing practices.
-The journals are engaged in the research, together with the scholars involved.
+The journals are fully engaged in the research, together with the scholars involved.

 ---